CodysOasis/FAUNA---Familiar-Allies-Utility-Network-API/README.md

 | `HatedItems` | string[] | `[]` | Item IDs the familiar hates as gifts. |
 | `Assistance` | AssistanceData | *(see below)* | Ability configuration. |

 > **Not yet functional:** `HasHumanoid`, `HumanoidSprite`, `HumanoidPortrait`, `HumanoidDialogue` — humanoid form support is defined in the schema but not yet implemented.
 These fields can be included for forward compatibility but will have no effect. `DropsLoot` and `LootPool` are also reserved for a future update.
+If `speaks` is set to false, I recommend turning attention decay to zero, as the only other way to raise attention is through giving gifts.

 ---